South Staffordshire line: Services

 Services began at Burton and terminated at either Walsall, Dudley or Stourbridge.
 There was also a Derby to Wolverhampton service that also ran on the line via the northern end at Walsall to Lichfield.
-When the section to Dudley closed to passengers in 1964, the section Burton continued to see a rapid decline in use from passengers.
-Resulting in the section to Burton closing to passengers in 1965.
+When the section to Dudley closed to passengers in 1964, the Burton section continued to see a rapid decline in use from passengers, resulting in the section to Burton closing to passengers in 1965.

 Closure

 Burton-Lichfield-Walsall (Northern Section)

 Freight used the northern section of the line after closure to passengers and continued to do so until the section from Angelsea Sidings to Ryecroft Junction was closed to all traffic when the last train ran along the line 1984 and the track being lifted two years later.
 A stub from Angelsea Sidings to Lichfield City continued to see usage to serve an oil terminal at Newtown, Brownhills until 2001, when the stub was closed and mothballed by Network Rail.

 The section from Lichfield to Burton is still open for freight traffic and depot returning trains.
 The line sees one passenger service a week though is used for diversions.